stelmo/DifferentiableMetabolism.jl/README.md

 # DifferentiableMetabolism.jl
-This package extends [COBREXA.jl](https://github.com/LCSB-BioCore/COBREXA.jl) with the ability to differentiate an optimal solution of an enzyme constrained metabolic model.
+This package extends [COBREXA.jl](https://github.com/LCSB-BioCore/COBREXA.jl) with the ability to differentiate an optimal solution of a constraint-based metabolic model with respect to parameters.

-Currently, there is support for differentiating both `SMomentModel` and `GeckoModel`, where both turnover numbers and/or intracellular metabolite concentrations can be taken as parameters.
-If the latter are parameters, then generalized Michaelis-Menten kinetics (saturation and thermodynamic) are assumed.
+However, please note that only non-degenerate solutions (unique) can be differentiated for the derivatives to have a concrete interpretation.
+For enzyme constrained models, this means that you will only be able to differentiate the model if you prune the inactive reactions from the solution (see the documentation for examples).
+For other types of models, you need to ensure that your solution is non-degenerate, otherwise you will only compute sub-gradients.

-Note, this package is under active development.
-Only non-degenerate models can be differentiated.
-This means that you will only be able to differentiate the model if you find an active solution, prune the inactive reactions from the model, and then differentiate the resulting model.
-Work is planned to drop this restriction.
+To use this package you

 To use this package, [download and install Julia](https://julialang.org/downloads/), and add the following packages using the built in package manager: